hashicorp/terraform-provider-google/website/docs/r/cloudbuildv2_connection.html.markdown

 # ----------------------------------------------------------------------------
 subcategory: "Cloud Build v2"
 description: |-
-  A connection to a SCM like GitHub, GitHub Enterprise, Bitbucket Data Center or GitLab.
+  A connection to a SCM like GitHub, GitHub Enterprise, Bitbucket Data Center/Cloud or GitLab.
 ---

 # google_cloudbuildv2_connection

-A connection to a SCM like GitHub, GitHub Enterprise, Bitbucket Data Center or GitLab.
+A connection to a SCM like GitHub, GitHub Enterprise, Bitbucket Data Center/Cloud or GitLab.

 To get more information about Connection, see: